On the Computational Complexity of Multi-Agent Pathfinding on Directed Graphs: A Lower Bound for diMAPF

 Finally, the collector gadget provides the destinations for all the clause agents $c_j$ and the {shadow} agents $x'_i$.
 The vertices $v_i^T$, $v_i^F$, and $v_{x_i}$ all lead to the vertex $v_{x'_{1}}$, which is the destination of the shadow agent $x'_1$.
 Starting at this node, we have a linearly connected path up to vertex $v_{x'_n}$ from which $v_{c_1}$ can be reached, which in turn is a linear path to $v_{c_k}$.
 This implies that first all clause agents $c_j$ have to reach their destination vertices, after which the shadow agents $x'_i$ can move to their destinations.
 Only after all this has happened, the variable agents can move to their destinations $v_{x_i}$.

 By the construction, a successful movement plan will contain the following phases: \begin{enumerate} \item In the first phase the variable agents $x_i$ will move to the vertices $v^T_i$ or $v^F_i$.
 Which vertex $x_i$ moves to can be interpreted as making a choice on the truth value of the variable.
-Note that no other vertices are possible, because then the final destination would not be reachable any more for $x_i$. \item In the second phase, all filler and clause agents move $n$ vertices to the left in the sequencer widget. \item After phase 2 has finished, all clause agents $c_j$ occupy vertices $v_{j(n+1)}$, from which they can pass through the clause evaluator widget.
+Note that no other vertices are possible, because then the final destination would not be reachable any more for $x_i$. \item In the second phase, all filler and clause agents move $n$ vertices to the left in the sequencer widget.
+Note that no other vertices are possible for filler agents because then their goal would not be reachable any more. \item After phase 2 has finished, all clause agents $c_j$ occupy vertices $v_{j(n+1)}$, from which they can pass through the clause evaluator widget.
 By construction, they can pass through it if and only if for one of the variables occurring in clause $c_j$, the variable agent has made a choice in phase 1 corresponding to making the clause true.
-Note that no other group of agents can move, or otherwise they will no be able to reach their destination or block the clause agents.
-The phase ends when all clause agents have reached their destinations. \item After the end of phase 4, the shadow agents $x'_i$ move to their respective destinations, enabling the variable agents $x_i$ to go to their destinations. \item Finally all variable agents can move to their destinations, finalizing the movement plan. \end{enumerate} Note that in a successful plans, some of the phases could overlap.
+Note that no other group of agents can move, or otherwise they will no longer be able to reach their destination or block the clause agents.
+The phase ends when all clause agents have reached their destinations. \item After the end of phase 3, the shadow agents $x'_i$ move to their respective destinations, enabling the variable agents $x_i$ to go to their destinations. \item Finally all variable agents can move to their destinations, finalizing the movement plan. \end{enumerate} Note that in a successful plan some of the phases could overlap.
 However, one could easily disentangle them.
 The critical phases are apparently phase 1 and phase 3.
 Phase 3 is only successful if in phase 1 the variable agents made the choices in a way, so that all clauses are satisfied.
 In other words, the existence of a successful movement plan implies that there is a satisfying truth value assignment to the CNF formula.
 Conversely, if there exists a satisfying truth value assignment, then this could be used to generate a successful movement plan by using it to make the choices in phase 1.
-Since the construction is clearly polynomial in the size of the 3SAT instance, it is a polynomial many-one reduction, proving that diMAPF is NP-hard. \end{proof}
+Since the construction is clearly polynomial in the size of the 3SAT instance, it is a polynomial many-one reduction, proving that diMAPF is NP-hard.

+Finally note that the constructed graph is a DAG, i.e., simultaneous cyclic rotations are impossible.
+This implies that the problem is NP-hard even if such movements were allowed. \end{proof}